H3LLB0Y/8PuzzleBenchmark/README.txt

 8 Puzzle Benchmarking Program

+4 Search Algorithms:
+// TODO:
+// Class hierarchy

+Typed State class:
+// TODO:

 3 Internal Representations (Types that the TypedState class uses for representing the board state):
+- StringState:
+Baseline representation.
+State is represented by a c++ string.
+Adjustment is done by extracting character from place and replacing with '0' and moving character to old '0' place.
+Comparison between states is done via string comparison, so could potentially involve 1-8 comparisons (depending on how exact they are).
+This was the catalyst behind developing the IntegerState equivalent back in university.
 - IntegerState:
 State is represented by a single 32-bit integer.
 Conversion between string representation and IntegerState is done using "stoi" and "to_string" functions.